On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Basic definitions and results

 Then $(\tilde{\xi}^{n})_{n\in\mathbb{N}}$ satisfies the large deviation principle with good rate function $I - F$. \end{thrm}

-The second basic transfer result is the contraction principle, given here as Theorem~\ref{ThContraction}; see, for instance, Theorem~4.2.1 and Remark~(c) in \citet[pp.\,126-127]{dembozeitouni98}.
+The second basic transfer result is the contraction principle, given here as Theorem \ref{ThContraction}; see, for instance, Theorem 4.2.1 and Remark (c) in Dembo and Zeitouni \cite{dembozeitouni98}, pages 126 and 127.

-\begin{thrm}[Contraction principle] Let $(\xi^{n})$ be a sequence of $\mathcal{S}$-valued random variables such that $(\xi^{n})$ satisfies the large deviation principle with good rate function $I$.
-Let $\psi\!: \mathcal{S} \rightarrow \mathcal{Y}$ be a measurable function, $\mathcal{Y}$ a Polish space.
+\begin{thrm}[(Contraction principle)] Let $(\xi^{n})$ be a sequence of $\mathcal{S}$-valued random variables such that $(\xi^{n})$ satisfies the large deviation principle with good rate function $I$.
+Let $\psi\dvtx\mathcal{S} \rightarrow\mathcal{Y}$ be a measurable function, $\mathcal{Y}$ a Polish space.
 If $\psi$ is continuous on $I^{-1}([0,\infty))$, then $(\psi(\xi^{n}))$ satisfies the large deviation principle with good rate function

-where $\inf \emptyset = \infty$ by convention. \end{thrm}
+where $\inf\varnothing= \infty$ by convention. \end{thrm}

-Let $X_{1},X_{2},\ldots$ be $\mathcal{S}$-valued independent and identically distributed random variables with common distribution $\mu \in \prbms{\mathcal{S}}$ defined on some probability space $(\Omega,\mathcal{F},\Prb)$.
-For $n\in \mathbb{N}$, let $\mu^{n}$ be the \emph{empirical measure} of $X_{1},\ldots,X_{n}$, that is,
+Let $X_{1},X_{2},\ldots$ be $\mathcal{S}$-valued independent and identically distributed random variables with common distribution $\mu \in\mathcal{P}(\mathcal{S})$ defined on some probability space $(\Omega,\mathcal{F},\Prb)$.
+For $n\in\mathbb{N}$, let $\mu^{n}$ be the \emph{empirical measure} of $X_{1},\ldots,X_{n}$, that is,

 where $\delta_{x}$ denotes the Dirac measure concentrated in $x \in \mathcal{S}$.
 Sanov's theorem gives the large deviation principle for $(\mu^{n})_{n\in\mathbb{N}}$ in terms of relative entropy.
-For a proof, see, for instance, Section~6.2 in \citet[pp.\,260-266]{dembozeitouni98} or Chapter~2 in \citet[39-52]{dupuisellis97}.
-Recall that $\prbms{\mathcal{S}}$ is equipped with the topology of weak convergence of measures.
+For a proof, see, for instance, Section~6.2 in Dembo and Zeitouni \cite{dembozeitouni98}, pages 260--266, or Chapter 2 in Dupuis and Ellis \cite{dupuisellis97}, pages 39--52.
+Recall that $\mathcal{P}(\mathcal{S})$ is equipped with the topology of weak convergence of measures.

-\begin{thrm}[Sanov] The sequence $(\mu^{n})_{n\in\mathbb{N}}$ of $\prbms{\mathcal{S}}$-valued random variables satisfies the large deviation principle with good rate function
+\begin{thrm}[(Sanov)] The sequence $(\mu^{n})_{n\in\mathbb{N}}$ of $\mathcal{P}(\mathcal {S})$-valued random variables satisfies the large deviation principle with good rate function

 \end{thrm}